 “I hope this won’t take too long,” she said as they entered the revolving door.
 Roger had a slightly sarcastic response prepared (“You said that in the cab, sweetie”) but the white-gloved sales agent was already waiting for them as they emerged into the building’s vast lobby.

-“You must be Mr. Thornhill. “ (She recognized me from my newspaper photo, thought Roger, vaguely flattered) “And Mrs. Thornhill?
-It’s Elaine, whom you spoke with yesterday.
+“You must be Mr. Thornhill. “ (She recognized me from my newspaper photo, thought Roger, vaguely flattered).
+“And Mrs. Thornhill?
+It’s Elaine, whom you spoke with yesterday?
 Lovely to meet you both.
 Right this way, please.”
-She conducted them along the freshly polished terrazzo floor to the easternmost of the building’s three elevator banks, passing gold-tinted mirrored columns and a wall of glass that looked out at a lush Japanese garden surrounding a large koi pond.
+She conducted them along a freshly polished terrazzo floor to the easternmost of the building’s three elevator banks, passing gold-tinted mirrored columns and a wall of glass that looked out at a lush Japanese garden surrounding a large koi pond.
 Roger found it all a bit glitzy but nodded his approval to Eve as they reached the elevator.

-A middle-aged woman with a stiff bouffant of grey hair emerged from a neighboring apartment tugging a yapping wire fox terrier on a leash and blocking everyone’s path.
-“Fritzi, shush!” she cried.
+Elaine led them down the hall towards apartment 12N.
+A middle-aged woman with a stiff bouffant of dyed platinum hair emerged from the neighboring unit tugging a yapping wire fox terrier on a leash and blocking everyone’s path.
+“Fritzi, shush!” she shouted.

 “Hello Mrs. Lund,” said Elaine, hoping to quieten the dog.